xvhjs2/nuke-tool/README.md

 Recommended Python version: 3.11.x

 if there are any bugs just report them in the issues section <br>
-if it's crossed out then that means i've finished adding the features

 planned features
+If it's crossed out then that means I've added these features already

 - ~~member scraping~~
 - bot saving
-- thread spamming (not spamming with threading)
+- spam create threads
 - ~~embed support~~
 - banning on classic nuke
 - customizable classic nuke